 For one experiencing a diagnosis of mental illness, it can be frightening and the cause of great sadness and/or anger.
 It can be equally traumatic for family and friends to learn that their loved one has a mental illness.
 It is important to know that it’s okay to feel this way and that you and your loved one are not alone.
 Many people from all walks of life have suffered from mental illness.
 There is help and there is hope for a better future.

 - Consultations By-Appointment-Only: Tim and Nancy Reside are not clinicians nor licensed counselors.
 They are themselves mental health consumers with decades of life experience and service to others as consultants and coaches as well as educators and facilitators of support programs.
 Click for biographical and credential information.
 The consultation sessions offered can be with (1) just the family and/or friend caregivers or support givers; (2) the caregivers or support givers together with the care recipient; or (3) with just the person living with mental health challenges seeking assistance.

 - Support Groups: Bright Tomorrows offers two curriculum-based psycho-educational support groups from September-May.
 The faith-based and hope-affirming Christian materials used are clinically accurate.
 The Bright Tomorrows Support Group (BTSG) meetings are typically on the 1st & 3rd Thursdays at 7PM.
 This support group is designed for adults with a bipolar disorder or a depression diagnosis.
-The Bright Tomorrows Family Group (BTFG) meetings are typically on the 2nd & 4th Thursdays at 7PM.
+The Bright Tomorrows Family Group (BTFG) meetings are typically on the 2nd & 3rd Thursdays at 7PM.
 This is a support group designed for the family and friend support givers of those with mental health concerns.
 Both groups meet together on the 3rd Thursday for a combined group event.
 If you would like to know more, go to our “Support Groups” page.